 Benefit from the “gold standard” in tooth replacement with Dental Implants

 When at Oroville Dentistry, we cannot preserve natural teeth; we work closely with our patients on prompt tooth replacement.
 Modern dental techniques and materials allow today’s patients to have more options than ever before to fill gaps in their smiles.
 Dr. Daniel Appel can even rebuild teeth in a way that “mimics” the design and structure of a natural tooth.
-Our patients throughout the Chico, California metro area, can then enjoy the many cosmetic and functional benefits of a prosthetic tooth designed like a natural tooth.
+Our patients throughout the Oroville, California metro area, can then enjoy the many cosmetic and functional benefits of a prosthetic tooth designed like a natural tooth.

 Dental implants are titanium roots, that are replaced with in the jawbone to resemble a tooth or group of teeth.
 A screw is inserted through the gums and into the jawbone.
 A porcelain crown is then attached to the screw to become the new tooth or teeth.
 They can be used to support dental prosthesis including crowns, dentures, and bridges.
 Today’s treatments are so natural looking, no one will know you had surgery.
 There’s approximately a 95% success rate for all implants.
 With modern advances in dentistry, some implants can be restored immediately with life like all porcelain crowns.
 For more details ask your dentist.